PyroGenesis/TrimpCommander/README.md

 Below is the list of files and what automation it performs.
 You can mix and match files based on what you want to automate.

 ### `trimps.js`
 The general automation file.
-It performs the following operations (in order) every 10 seconds:
+It performs the following operations:
 - (Optional) Hides the game in your browser 🤫
 - Buys any available upgrades
 - Prestiges weapons